apendley/Box2DUtil/readme.txt

 Box2DUtil

 Some utilities for Box2D I created when developing Cow Trouble.
-Box2DUtil.h contains functions for converting to/from Box2D space, and CollisionUtil.h/cpp contains some functions and classes to simplify raycasting operations, and includes code for swept shape collision queries.
+Box2DUtil.h contains functions for converting to/from Box2D space, as well as overloads for the * and / operators with a b2Vec2 as the first operand, which for some reason are absent from b2Vec2.
+CollisionUtil.h/cpp contains some functions and classes to simplify raycasting operations, and includes code for swept shape collision queries.
 This was last tested with Box2D v2.1.2, so I'm not sure yet if it works with the newer versions.